-It has been noticed that there has been a drastic change in the manner in which business was conducted many years ago and now.
-Due to the improvement in the technology, you can see all the areas of business has been developed.
+It has been noticed that there is a drastic change in the manner in which business was conducted many years ago and now.
+Due to the improvement in the technology, which leads to the development of all key areas of business.
 Supply Chain Management also evolved as an improvement over Logistics Management, from past years.
-Now coming to the point, let’s start understanding the difference between Logistics and Supply Chain Management.
+Check out this article to understand the difference between Logistics Management and Supply Chain Management.

 Content: Logistics Vs Supply Chain Management

 |Meaning||The process of integrating the movement and maintenance of goods in and out the organization is Logistics.||The coordination and management of the supply chain activities are known as Supply Chain Management.|